 So you’ve got this incredible lens and you’re wondering what to do with it.
-I love using a wide-angle lens, not just for landscapes, but portraits, architecture and travel photography.
+I love using an ultra wide angle lens, not just for landscapes, but portraits, architecture and travel photography.
 While my wide-angle isn’t the sharpest lens in my kit, I call it my fun lens.
 Shooting wide will inspire you to form different shots and explore new angles

 Is your lens really that wide?

 It all depends on if you use a full frame or a cropped sensor camera.
 Full frame sensors are limited to high end professional cameras although they are creeping into the prosumer market.
 They allow digital cameras to capture the same “size” as a 35mm film camera.
 If you stick a 10mm lens on a full frame sensor, they will appear exactly as 10mm.
 A cropped body sensor alters the length of the lens.
 So a 10mm lens is actually shooting at 15-16mm.
 Sound confusing?
-Here’s an example at 10mm on a cropped body sensor.
-It doesn’t really matter if you’re shooting with a crop sensor or a full frame – the same principles apply.
+In terms of how you use a wide angle lens, it doesn’t really matter if you’re shooting with a crop sensor or a full frame – the same photography principles apply.

 How to use an ultra wide angle lens